World Cup 2026 By Alan M. Fleming February 3, 2026 14 min read

 The biggest sporting event on earth is coming to American football stadiums.
 And that sentence alone should make you pause.

-FIFA’s pitch requirements and NFL field dimensions aren’t just different — they’re built around fundamentally different sports with different geometries, different sight lines, and different crowd behaviors.
-So when three NFL venues were selected to host World Cup 2026 matches, the question wasn’t whether they could convert.
+FIFA’s pitch requirements and NFL field dimensions aren’t just different.
+They’re built around fundamentally different sports with different geometries, different sight lines, and different crowd behaviors.
+So when the World Cup picked its US homes, all 11 American venues turned out to be NFL stadiums, the question wasn’t whether they could convert.
 It’s whether the experience would actually be any good.

 The Field Problem: NFL vs FIFA Dimensions

+See the issue?
 NFL stadiums are built with sideline seating optimized for a 48.8-meter-wide field.
-When you widen the pitch by 40%, the front rows on the sidelines are suddenly too close.
-In some cases, they’re literally on the pitch.
+When you widen the pitch by 40 percent, the front rows on the sidelines are suddenly too close.
+In some cases they’re literally on the pitch.
 That means removing lower-bowl seating, reconfiguring barriers, and sometimes installing temporary platforms to raise the first rows higher.

 MetLife Stadium: The Final Venue